How does infrared / red light therapy work?

 So phototherapy can be used for two things: prevention and maximisation.

-Furthermore, phototherapy can also help prevent any potential irritation caused by those techniques (hard training, invasive cosmetic procedures etc).
+Furthermore, phototherapy can also help prevent and reduce any potential irritation caused by other techniques, such as invasive cosmetic procedures, liposuction etc.

 Phototherapy is not a “cure all” but it definitely is a very safe “help all”